Roman-Supernova-PIT/snappl/CONTRIBUTING.md

-Most contributions are done via [pull requests](https://help.github.com/en/github/collaborating-with-issues-and-pull-requests/about-pull-requests) from GitHub users' forks of snappl If you are new to this style of development, you will want to read over our development workflow in the docs.
+Most contributions are done via [pull requests](https://help.github.com/en/github/collaborating-with-issues-and-pull-requests/about-pull-requests) from GitHub users' forks of roman_snpit_snappl If you are new to this style of development, you will want to read over our development workflow in the docs.

 When you open a pull request (which should be opened against the ``main``